 You may be “away” from the program for only two consecutive quarters and must enroll in a class by the third quarter if you want to maintain your acceptance in the program.
 Otherwise, your admission will be cancelled.
 You will have to re-apply and pay the $55 application fee (and you may also have to resubmit transcripts) if you want to start taking courses again.

 What grade must I earn for each class?

 At the graduate level, a "B" average is needed for graduation.
 In our program, students can earn at least a “B” in all required courses (EDUI 6701 – 6707 & EDUI 6899), but can earn a lower grade in their two electives (EDUI 677x & EDUI 678x).
 However, the overall GPA must be a "B".
 This information is also posted on the university’s latest catalog.

 Why is it important that I use my Horizon e-mail account?

-You Horizon e-mail account is the only e-mail address to which all course communications will be sent to, as well as the email account you should use when communicating with individuals at the university.
+Your Horizon e-mail account is the only e-mail address to which all course communications will be sent to, as well as the email account you should use when communicating with individuals at the university.
 This is the official way the university will contact you once you become a student.
 You can have you Horizon account forwarded to a personal e-mail account.
 However, when contacting CSUEB staff & faculty you must use your Horizon e-mail account.
-For more information on Horizon e-mail, click here.